vaughnkoch/idsenv/readme.md

 mkdir ~/src/dotfiles
 cd ~/src/dotfiles

+# Optional: to remove a corrupted git repo completely, if one's already there
+# This will not remove any of your dotfiles, just the Git database.
+rm -rf .git

 # Create the repo, add a file, and push it to Github.
 # Remember to replace 'YOUR_USERNAME_HERE' with your Github username!